-course Description: The purpose of this course is to familiarise students with the distinctive political economy of 'small states'.
-Taking into account the growing recognition of the specific challenges small states face nowadays, the course examines the distinctive strategies small states follow in order to cope with global phenomena without abandoning the pursue of social and economic development.
-The early classes focus on the conceptual debates surrounding smallness as a distinct 'category' within IR, and the difficulties faced - as well as the development strategies employed - by the multitude of small states in the world.
-Then the course moves on to take a comparative approach to understanding the different issues which concern small states.
-Case studies are utilised to highlight the broader debates in the subject, which pertain to issues of diplomacy, vulnerability and sustainable development.
-The course emphasises on the opportunities and constraints facing small states, i.e. how they are affected by and have responded to the processes of regional integration and climate change, as well as to an increasingly globalised world and other domestic and international challenges.

-The course covers an interdisciplinary topic, touching as it does on history, political economy and international relations.
+COURSE DESCRIPTION: Small States in the Global System (INRL 6003) analyses the main political and socioeconomic dynamics of the 'small states' in relation with its performance in the international system.
+The course offers an introduction to the literature on small-state studies.
+Taking into account the growing recognition of the specific challenges small states face nowadays, the course examines the distinctive strategies small states follow in order to cope with global phenomena without abandoning the pursuit of social and economic development.
+The course emphasizes on the opportunities and constraints facing small states, i.e. how they are affected by and have responded to the processes of regional integration and climate change, as well as to an increasingly globalized world and other domestic and international dares.
+The course covers a perfect interdisciplinary topic, touching on history, political economy and international relations.
 The methodology includes a combination of core issues from International Relations (IR) and International Political Economy (IPE), which will introduce students to the key events and emerging trends that contribute to build an informed understanding of the nature of relations of small states with the rest of the world.

-The course is divided into seven main topics.
+The course is divided into six main topics.
 The first theme of the course [What is 'Small'] presents an overview of the literature on small states and the different approaches proposed for their study.
-The following topics [Small States in the International System, Small State Diplomacy, Climate Change and SIDS, Regionalism and Integration, Development

-Strategies, and Small States in a Globalized World] explores major worldwide relevant issues and their impacts on small states as well as their responses and adaptation strategies.
+The following topics [Small States in the International System, Climate Change and SIDS, Development Strategies, Regionalism and Integration, and Small States in a Globalized World] explores major worldwide relevant issues and their impacts on small states as well as their responses and adaptation strategies.